medains/terraform-provider-grafana/website/docs/index.html.markdown

   are provided in a single string and separated by a colon.
 May alternatively be set via the ``GRAFANA_AUTH`` environment variable.

+* org_id - (Required) The organization id to operate on within grafana.
+  Default org_id is 1.
+May alternatively be set via the GRAFANA_ORG_ID environment variable.

 Use the navigation to the left to read about the available resources.

 ## Example Usage